marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.markdown

 {"Key":"TASK1","Record":{"docType":"task","owner":"Marek","status":"incomplete","task":"Write a Todo app tutorial"}}, {"Key":"TASK3","Record":{"docType":"task","owner":"Marek","status":"Finished","task":"Grab some lunch"}}]
 ```

-Notice "TASK3" now reflects the status **Finished**.
+Notice **TASK3** now reflects the status **Finished**.

+Great congrats!
+In this tutorial we added the **Finish Task** functionality to the network, we deployed a new piece of chaincode, and upgraded all the peers from V1.0 to V2.0.

-and off we go on the "Yellow brick road"
+and off we go along the yellow brick road.

 <img src="https://redtricom.files.wordpress.com/2015/07/wizard-of-oz_yellowbrickroad6x4.jpg" width="300" />

-In part 3 we'll get dirty writing tests.